Healthy Homes Assessment Pirimai

 Insulation Pirimai

-Ceiling and underfloor insulation has been compulsory for all rent houses since 1 July 2019.
-Property managers and landlords are required to make sure that the insulation is up to standards that are in line with the latest standard.
-In certain situations, the existing ceiling insulation or insulation in the subfloor space may require to be filled with or replaced.
+Ceiling and underfloor insulation is a requirement in all rental homes as of July 1st, 2019.
+All landlords and property managers should make sure that the insulation is in line with the new quality.
+In certain situations, the current ceiling insulation, or the insulation of the subfloor space might need to be filled with or replaced.

 Insulation needs to meet the R-values for your area

-The "R" stands for thermal resistance and it is a measurement of how well the insulation is able to resist heat flow.
-The more high the R-value, more efficient the insulation.
+The "R" refers to thermal resistance and it is a measurement of how well the insulation is able to resist heat flow.
+The more high the R-value, more effective the insulation.

 Pirimai Moisture Ingress & Drainage

-Keeping your rental property safe from dampness isn’t just about the inside; you have to ensure there is somewhere for rain, surface or ground water, and to prevent it from getting inside.
-When it comes to moisture and damp it is frequently what you don’t see that could be a huge problem, causing the property to suffer and harming the tenant’s health.
+Making sure your rental property is protected from moisture isn’t just about what’s inside the building it is also about the outside.
+You must ensure there is somewhere for rain, surface or ground water and to prevent it from getting into the building.
+When it is damp and moisture, it is typically not apparent that it can become a big problem and end up causing damages to your investment and affecting your tenant’s health.

-Rental properties should have efficient drainage to eliminate rainwater, storm water and groundwater, with an appropriate runoff or outfall.
-Making sure the water has a place to go, and also that it isn’t allowed to remain beneath structures is a crucial aspect of keeping your property dry.
+Rental properties need to be equipped with effective drainage to get rid of storm water, surface water, and groundwater, with an appropriate runoff or outfall.
+Making sure that water has a place to go, and also that it can’t linger underneath the buildings is an essential part of maintaining your property’s dry.

-Alongside a drainage system to avoid the ingress of moisture, if your rental has an enclosed gap between the floor and the ground, a ground water barrier must be installed if it’s reasonably practicable to do so.
+Alongside the drainage system that will prevent the ingress of moisture, if your apartment has an enclosed gap between your flooring and ground, a ground water barrier must be constructed if it is reasonably practicable to install it.

-An underground moisture barrier generally an insulating sheet of polythene laid over the ground to prevent any moisture from the ground from accumulating into the structure.
-It also helps to prevent any damage to your underfloor insulation.
+A ground moisture barrier is generally made of polythene and is laid on top of the ground to stop any moisture from the ground from rising into the property.
+It also helps to prevent moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection